Student Experience

 • Italian II

-After a thorough review of Italian I, students will learn to express themselves in a variety of moods and tenses.
-They also begin to use more complex grammatical structures while their vocabulary expands to address a wider variety of topics.
-The use of audio-visual materials gives students the opportunity to listen to the speech of native speakers.
+After a thorough review of Italian I that reinforces the students’ ability to speak in the present, student learn to express themselves in the past.
+Students enjoy creating more elaborate sentence both in writing and speaking.
+Students are also able to use a broader range of pronouns.
+Their vocabulary expands to address a wide variety of topics such as food, descriptive expressions, parts of the body, parts of the city, numbers up to a million, clothes, sports, animals, and more.
+The use of CDs and videos with songs, or scenes from Italian contemporary life, give students the opportunity to listen to the speech of native speakers.
 Students are given increased opportunities to practice their writing and speaking skills using performance-based and communicative-based activities and assessments, and they continue to learn more about Italian culture.

 • Italian II Honors

-After a thorough review of Italian I Honors that reinforces the students’ ability to speak in the present and past, most of the remaining verb structures of the grammar are introduced.
-Students build confidence to express themselves in the future or in other verb forms suitable to communicate wishes, commands, or hypothesis, and they enjoy creating more elaborate sentence both in writing and speaking.
-Students are also able to use a broader range of pronouns, and to make comparisons of adjectives describing people and things.
-Their vocabulary expands to address a wider variety of topics including jobs, travel, shopping, food, musical instruments, performing arts.
+After a thorough review of Italian I Honors that reinforces the students’ ability to speak in the present, student learn to express themselves in the past.
+Students enjoy creating more elaborate sentence both in writing and speaking Students are also able to use a broader range of pronouns.
+Their vocabulary expands to address a wide variety of topics such as food, descriptive expressions, parts of the body, parts of the city, numbers up to a million, clothes, sports, animals, and more.
 The use of CDs and videos with songs, or scenes from Italian contemporary life, give students the opportunity to listen to the speech of native speakers.
 Students are given increased opportunities to practice their writing and speaking skills using performance-based and communicative-based activities and assessments, and they continue to learn more about Italian culture.

 • Italian III